garrigo/dcc-verifier-custom/README.md

-# dcc-verifier-js
+# dcc-verifier-custom
- A simple web app to optimize the QR code of the DCC
+ A simple web app to verify a customized version of the DCC.

 # Usage
- Install `npm`
+ Install `nodejs`

  Install dependencies with
  >npm install